Huskyeder/stackato-doc/user/services/data-services.rst

 Using External Databases
 ------------------------

-Applications running in Stackato can use external databases by hard-coding the host and credentials, or by specifying the them in a custom environment variable.
+Applications running in Stackato can use external databases by:

+* hard-coding the host and credentials in the code (not recommended),
+* setting a URL or credential array in an :ref:`environment variable
+  <stackato_yml-env>`, and/or
+* setting the connection details in a :ref:`User-Provided Service Instance <user-provided>`

+Container security in Stackato prevents apps from connecting to arbitrary servers and ports on the local subnet for security reasons.
+To allow your application to connect to a database server you must either:

+* create up a :ref:`User Provided Service Instance <user-provided>` with a ``host`` and ``port`` value for the database server
+* ask a Stackato admin to :ref:`add the IP address of the database server <ports-hosts-allowed>` to the list of allowed hosts.

 .. _migrating-db-connections:

 Hard-coded Database Connections
 -------------------------------

-Applications which write database connection details during staging rather than taking them from environment variables at run time, must be re-staged (e.g. redeployed or updated) to pick up the new service location and credentials.
+Applications which write database connection details **during staging** (not recommended) rather than taking them from environment variables at run time, must be :ref:`restaged <command-restage>` to pick up the new service location and credentials.
 Restarting the application will not automatically force restaging.

 .. _database-accessing-services: